adobe/aepsdk-sample-app-android/README.md

 ## Requirements

-- Android Studio
+- Android Studio 3.+
 - JDK 8.0 or newer

 ## Installation

+- Open Android Studio and select `Open an existing project`  from the main screen or click `File -> Open...` .
-- Import the Sample App (Gradle) project in the Android Studio
+- Import the Sample-App/settings.gradle file into Android Studio.
-- Run Android `app` on the emulator or on real device
+- Run Android `app` on the emulator or on real device.

 ## Contributing